 (vi) Locate the site supply and remove any cover from the socket outlet provided at the supply point.
+Insert the male plug at markings are not in accordance with the above diagram they must be ignored.

-Insert the male plug at the other end of the flexible orange supply cable.
+the other end of the flexible orange supply cable.
 Switch on the main switch at the site supply point (if appropriate).